ippontech/blog-usa/posts/exploring-iot-infrastructure-support-in-aws-part2.md

 - [MongooseOS Project on ESP](https://github.com/BenEdridge/Ippon_IoT_ESP) with the required Terraform files and docs.
 - [Android application](https://github.com/BenEdridge/Ippon_IoT_Android) for interacting with our AWS IoT devices once the initial ESP project is setup.

-# Potential extensions or modifications of the App

-1. Custom push alerts to the mobile when changes are made in the device shadow or MQTT messages eg. If temp is over 30 send email or text message
-2. Set up more devices, group them allow management of groups through app
-3. Show large scale deployment information
-4. Use greengrass for local ML or Lambda functions
-5. Use the device like a local greengrass device

 # The struggle is real

+## The Grass isn't always Greener:

+The setup for Greengrass is quite long and I would have expected an easier setup overall.
+Ideally AWS should provide some kind of package or even a custom RPI image to be downloaded and flashed based on the setup.
+Or even a S3 bucket generated with a temporary link to software and certificates.
+For example: The public key, is not required to to be secure and neither is the `config.json` or software.

+## MongooseOS crowned the King!

-AWS IoT provides a solid deployment offering for IoT devices in particular the actions provided and shadow documents decouple state management of IoT device state the reaction to changes.
+AWS IoT provides a solid deployment offering for IoT devices in particular the actions provided and shadow documents decoupled state management of IoT device state the reaction to changes.
 Data comes into AWS IoT through connected devices and cores.
 This data comes in as messages in MQTT or devices shadows (Implemented as MQTT).
 Actions can then be setup based on the IoT inputs queried using SQL.
 These actions invoke certain AWS services such as SQS, S3, Kinesis, CloudWatch and many more.

 ### The Good